-Rev. Jack Herman, Senior Pastor, Cherry Tree Alliance Church, Uniontown, PA
+Rev. Jack Herman, former Senior Pastor, Cherry Tree Alliance Church, Uniontown, PA, and current Senior Pastor, Perry Alliance Church, Shermans Dale, PA

 - Noah’s father Lamech was 56 years old when Adam died